At the Nursteed Centre, Devizes

 Future meetings

-Tuesday 18 November - "Sons of the Soil" - Janet Few.
-Every family has them: ancestors who worked who worked on the land.
-This session covers a range of sources, many of them under-used, whichwill help to shed light on the working lives of our rural British ancestors
+Tuesday 18 November - "Sons of the Soil" - Janet Few has vast experience in family, social and community history research.
+She is an author, and also gives lectures here and abroad.
+This talk is about researching our agricultural labouring ancestors.
+After all, every family has ancestors who worked who worked on the land.
+This session covers a range of sources, many of them under-used, which will help to shed light on the working lives of our rural British ancestors.

-Tuesday 9 December - Branch Christmas Party (Note: this is the second Tuesday, not the third, and is in the small meeting room.)
+Tuesday 9 December - Branch Christmas Party (Note: this is the second Tuesday, not the third, and will be in the small meeting room.)

 Tuesday 20 January - "Preserving your Family History" by Ian Waller.
 What will you do with your research results?
 Ian will look at various ways of preserving your family history including bequests